AlexisZamara/HardModeRevamp/README.md

   - sword damage reduced by 1 (or half a heart)

 #### Loot Table Changes:
-- diamonds removed from loot chests outside The End
+- diamonds removed from loot chests outside The End dimension
 - enchanted items obtained from fishing have an 87.5% chance of having a curse
 - enchanted items obtained from end city chests have a 5% chance of having a curse
-- phantom membranes (1-6) added to loot chests in The End
+- phantom membranes now generate in loot chests in The End dimension (0-6)

 #### Gameplay Changes
 - creeper explosions always cause blocks placed by a player to drop when destroyed